 Here, we will demonstrate the ways of replacing a specific text or a range of text strings from a word document containing a range of text strings with the help of Excel VBA.

-For this purpose, we will consider various conditions like replacing a single text, replacing a text with formatting, replacing all of the defined texts from the first paragraph moreover replacing a range of text strings at a time.
+For this purpose, we will consider various conditions like finding and replacing a single text, replacing a text with formatting, replacing all of the defined texts from the first paragraph moreover replacing a range of text strings at a time.

 We have used Microsoft Excel 365 version here, you can use any other versions according to your convenience.